Resource Allocation for Vehicle Platooning in 5G NR-V2X via Deep Reinforcement Learning: Simulation

 \subsection{Random Selection}

-We first observe whether the collision probability, $P_c^{ht}$, in the analytical model proposed in Section \ref{sec:sys} is accurate in the random selection algorithm.
+We first test the analytical model proposed in Section \ref{sec:sys}.
 The simulation results under the different vehicle density and resource keeping probability are illustrated in Fig. \ref{fig:result_1}.
-It is clear that the simulations are consistent with analytical results in different parameters.
-In this simulation set up, the collision is primarily caused by the vehicle density and resource keeping probability.
-As the vehicle density increases, $P_c^{ht}$ also increases due to the increasing quantity of hidden terminals.
-Additionally, if the resource keeping probability decreases, the vehicles are more likely to change their VRB selections and select the same VRB as the PL in each transmission period, leading to a higher $P_c^{ht}$ under the same vehicle density.
-From an analytical perspective, $P_c^{rs}$ expressed in equation (\ref{eq:P_c^sr}) will increase when the resource keeping probability $p$ decreases, which thus increases $P_c^{ht}$ expressed in equation (\ref{eq:P_c^ht}).
-Since the random selection algorithm only takes advantage of the sensing results of the PL, the increment of $P_c^{ht}$ seems to be rapid.
-However, with feedback from the PMs, the PL could learn from the environment that helps the PL lower $P_c^{ht}$.
+It is clear that the simulation results are consistent with analytical results in different parameters.
+When the resource keeping probability is fixed, if the vehicle density increases, $P_c^{ht}$ also increases due to the increasing number of hidden terminals.
+Meanwhile, when the vehicle density is fixed, if the resource keeping probability decreases, the vehicles are more likely to change their VRB selections and select the same VRB as PL in a transmission period, leading to a higher $P_c^{ht}$.
+From an analytical perspective, $P_c^{rs}$ expressed in equation (\ref{eq:P_c^sr}) will increase when the resource keeping probability $p$ decreases, which thereby increases $P_c^{ht}$ expressed in equation (\ref{eq:P_c^ht}).
+Since the random selection algorithm only takes advantage of the sensing results of PL, the increment of $P_c^{ht}$ seems to be rapid when the vehicle density increases.
+However, with the feedback from PMs, PL can learn from the environment that helps PL lower $P_c^{ht}$.